furious-programming/TreeStructInfo/README.md

 The attribute declaration may be located inside the main body of the tree, as well as inside the body of the referencing child node.

-The definition must contain the same keyword `ref attr`, the same name as in the declaration and the value:
+The definition must contain the same key phrase `ref attr`, the same name as in the declaration and the value:

 ```
 ref attr Name "Value"